flibbles/tw5-xml/README.md

 * Allows rendering of XML tiddlers, as well as the ability to directly render XML files using templates instead of showing their raw data.

 This plugin is a work in progress.
 It's not ready to be used yet.

+For a demonstration, and for documentation, see the [tiddlywiki demo site](https://flibbles.github.io/tw5-xml/).